 - 1 million-plus: The number of servers hosted in our datacenters.

 - 100-plus: The number of datacenters Microsoft has in its global cloud infrastructure portfolio.

 - 30 trillion-plus: The number of data objects we store in our datacenters.

 We offer a variety of Azure services to get you up and running quickly.
-Whether you just want to back up some on-premise servers, host an application or two, or migrate a large complex infrastructure into Azure, we can design, implement and manage it for you.
-See a short video case study of how one of our customers is using Azure.
+Whether you just want to back up some on-premise servers, host an application or two, set up Windows Virtual Desktops, or migrate a large complex infrastructure into Azure, we can design, and implement it for you.
+Read our case studies of how our customers is using Azure.